trautlein/node-predict-it/README.md

 # PredictIt API Node.js Wrapper

+**NOTE**: This is currently an in progress package, very much in an alpha stage.
+Use at your own caution.

 [PredictIt](https://predictIt.org) is a prediction marketplace where traders can bet on the outcome of political events.
 This repo contains a Node.js wrapper for their newly<sup>1</sup>  introduced API.
 You can get up to date information about all of their markets through this API.
 For basic information about how PredictIt works, please visit their [help page](https://predictit.freshdesk.com/support/solutions/articles/5000516268-trading-basics-).
 This API does not require any authorization.

 ## Quickstart